Al-Qaeda in Anbar struggling to recruit Iraqi youth, Iraqi officials say

 Intelligence agencies warned police that terrorists would attack, especially in Peshawar, in the coming days to press the government to halt military operations in the tribal belt.

-“The war is continuing, but they (militants) are dying down,” said Liaqat Ali Khan, a capital city police officer of Peshawar.“The war is continuing, but they (militants) are dying down.
+“The war is continuing, but they (militants) are dying down.
 They have lost their strength, and the good thing is that you will find police alert whenever they will try to break into the city,” said Liaqat Ali Khan, capital city police officer of Peshawar.
 He asked the public to inform police of any suspicious movement or people.
 “We successfully defused a bomb … that was planted near the residence of Shabbir Ahmad Khan on the morning of April 11.”

 Shabbir is a former lawmaker from Jamat-e-Islami who headed the party’s youth wing, Shabab-e-Milli, for several years.
 Shabbir is the second KP religious leader to be targeted.
 Before him, the chief of Jamiat Ulema-e-Islam Fazl (JUI-F), Maulana Fazl-ur-Rehman, escaped two suicide attacks.
 In a March 30 attack in Swabi, 10 people including a policeman and seven JUI-F workers were killed; on March 31, 14 people, including a police inspector and three constables, were killed in an attack in Charsadda.

 Rehman and other political and religious leaders have restricted their movements because of the new wave of terrorism, which is mostly targeting key leaders.

 War against militants called successful